examLing/examling/HOWTO.md

 And the process is done!
-Assuming there are no issues with your spreadsheet, R will load the proper Google Sheets document and save all of the .Rmd files under the correct folder. `rexamsll` also creates a log file that details the import process, which can be found in the `logs/log` folder with the name `{DATE}_{TIME}.log`.
+Assuming there are no issues with your spreadsheet, R will load the proper Google Sheets document and save all of the .Rmd files under the correct folder. `examling` also creates a log file that details the import process, which can be found in the `logs/log` folder with the name `{DATE}_{TIME}.log`.